Kiari Bangla: How a Dalhousie-era Dak Bungalow faded into the oblivion

 My first tryst with ‘Kiari Bangla’ happened when I was working with a newspaper in Chandigarh and was going to Shimla in the mid-1990s.
 I stopped for a cup of tea and was hooked.
 And there was no looking back after this love at first sight.

-Unlike other HPTDC properties which were all suitably ‘modern’, this one retained the old world charm.
+Unlike other HPTDC properties which were all suitably ‘modern’ this one retained the world charm.
 Wooden pillars with creepers wrapped around and a red tin roof.
 A massive tree right in the middle of the garden.
 And beds of roses in front of the rooms.
 In a row.
-“Please don’t pluck flowers” – the signboards said in English and Hindi.
+“Please don’t pluck flowers”, the sign boards said in English and Hindi.

 The barrack-type accommodation of six rooms in a single corridor was quite basic.
-Over the years, flat screen TVs replaced the 21 inch TV sets of yore and DTH made its appearance replacing cable TV, giving the place a semblance of modernity.
-But the moment you stepped inside the rooms you could feel the age of the bangla in your bones.
+Over the years flat-screen TVs replaced the 21 inch TV sets of yore and DTH made its appearance replacing cable TV giving the place a semblance of modernity.
+But the moment you stepped inside the rooms you could feel the age of the bangla (house) in your bones.
 The defunct fireplaces, the mantles, the roof, the walls.
 They all were witnesses to tales going back 150 years or so.

 It is here that I brought my protesting wife and kids time and again for a weekend of solitude.
 “At least let’s go to some new place if you have to come to the hills every time,” my wife would say before she too gradually started loving the place.
 And it is here that I successfully imbibed the love of hills and wanderlust in my two boys.